MicrosoftDocs/power-automate-docs/articles/desktop-flows/use-copilot-to-analyze-desktopflow-activity.md

 ### Multi-turn prompts

-*Multi-turn* prompt means you're having an ongoing conversation with the Copilot, where it remembers the context of the previous messages in the conversation.
+In the context of AI, *multi-turn* prompts allow you to have an ongoing conversation with the copilot, where it remembers the context of the previous messages in the conversation.
 It's not just answering one-off questions, it's engaging in a dialogue with you, where each response is based on what's been said before.

 > [!NOTE]
 > When engaging in a multi-turn conversations, note that we currently keep track of the five most recent questions only.
 This means that we will start clearing the prompts that were entered first and only keep the latest five.
 To improve response quality, we suggest limiting your follow-up questions to four and then restarting the chat by following the steps provided [here](#clearing-previous-prompt-context-to-start-over).